jezzarax/jezzarax.github.io/cv.md

 * Fine-tuning models for specific domains: I've refined and fine-tuned language models to adapt to a particular area of knowledge and vocabulary, noticeably improving their performance and relevance.
 * Model integration and optimization: I've optimized language models for internal k8s-based serving, streamlining the integration process with various products and services.
 4 applications went live to be actively used by stakeholders, more are in development.
 * I've improved prompting for document Q&A specific applications to improve the quality of model responses.
-* Code Optimization: I've taken the initiative to refine the code for T5 models, particularly by enhancing encoder output caching and supporting larger context lengths.
+* Code Optimization: I've taken the initiative to refine the code for T5 model family, particularly by enhancing encoder output caching and supporting larger context lengths.
 This has resulted in significant improvements in processing efficiency and model performance.
+* LLM enablement: I develop documentation and materials to let the business stakeholder and technical teams decide for their path to integrate, serve and develop LLMs for their business cases.
+I run an internal LLM leaderboard, similar to one from huggingface for internal LLMs and benchmarks.

 `2020 - 2021`